phybers/phybers/README.md

 >```$ conda deactivate```

-Once your environment is activated, install Phybers with the following command:
+To install the Phybers package, activate the environment and run the following command:

 >```$ pip install phybers```